MSPMetro/site-deploy/DEPLOY.md

 - DigitalOcean Spaces: `https://BUCKET.REGION.digitaloceanspaces.com`
 - Hetzner Object Storage: `https://BUCKET.nbg1.your-objectstorage.com`

+MSPMetro recommendation: do **not** use a vanity hostname for origin-het.
+Point edge nodes directly at the provider bucket URL.

-A plain DNS `CNAME` from `earth.mspmetro.com` to a bucket endpoint often does **not** work for HTTPS:
+A plain DNS `CNAME` from `origin-het.mspmetro.com` to a bucket endpoint often does **not** work for HTTPS:

-- TLS certs usually cover `*.your-objectstorage.com`, not `earth.mspmetro.com`
+- TLS certs usually cover `*.your-objectstorage.com`, not `origin-het.mspmetro.com`
-- Many object stores route buckets by **Host header**, so `earth.mspmetro.com` won’t map to the bucket
+- Many object stores route buckets by **Host header**, so `origin-het.mspmetro.com` won’t map to the bucket

-If you want a vanity domain like `earth.mspmetro.com`, put a real proxy/CDN in front that:
+If you want a vanity domain like `origin-het.mspmetro.com`, put a real proxy/CDN in front that:

-- terminates TLS for `earth.mspmetro.com`
+- terminates TLS for `origin-het.mspmetro.com`
 - forwards to the bucket endpoint with the correct Host header (or uses path-style routing)

 ## Install + First Pull (Ubuntu/Debian)